-Film Screening of Ana Coyne Alonso Films about Nicaragua
+Film Screening of Ana Coyne Alonso Films about Nicaragua at Twilight

 Ms. Alonso is a filmmaker whose work focuses on Nicaragua.

 Half-Nicaraguan, half-North American, she was born and spent her early

 childhood in Nicaragua, but completed her education in the United States.